Illawarra Folk Festival

 The Illawarra Folk Festival started in 1985 in Jamberoo, New South Wales.
 It has grown to become one of the largest festivals in Australia run entirely by volunteers from the Illawarra Folk Club Inc.

-In 2007 it moved to Bulli.
-The festival now presents approximately 170 performers over four days on 13 stages in mid-January.
+In 2007, the festival relocated to Bulli.
+Held in mid-January over the course of four days, The festival has expanded to present approximately 170 performers on 13 stages.
 It is one of the largest festivals in Australia run entirely by volunteers.

 Features

-As well as performances by some of the best national and international traditional acts, the program features a two-day intensive folk school, workshops, sessions, dancing, the Youth Folk Traditions Awards, instrument makers, poets’ breakfasts, the famous Mediterranean Lunch, the infamous Tripe Dinner and beautiful international cuisine and craft stalls.
+The festival program includes workshops, folk school activities, dance events, poetry sessions and craft stalls.
 The Music Train brings visitors from Sydney who are serenaded on the journey to Bulli.

-The folk festival celebrates the Illawarra's mining history, trade union traditions, coastal environment and multicultural communities.
+The festival incorporates the Illawarra region's multicultural and working-class traditions.

 History

 The festival is run by the Illawarra Folk Club which formed in 1980 and has had various locations around Wollongong for its concerts, including: